Ldebb/Project_2_Dolibarr/README.md

-# Dolibarr + MariaDB
+This is a simple project to deploy a web application + database (Dolibarr + MariaDB) through a Docker:

-- Je build mon image Dolibarr : docker build -t dolibarr .
+I- Buid docker image for Dolibarr :
+connad: docker build -t dolibarr .

-- Je run mon docker Dolibarr : docker run -it -d --name doli -p80:80 dolibarr:latest
+II- Run docker image for the Dolibarr : docker run -it -d --name doli -p80:80 dolibarr:latest

-- Je tag mon build pour le push dans le registry docker hub : docker build -t devopsup/dolibarr:faurecia .
+III- Tag my build image to push it in the registry docker hub : docker build -t devopsup/dolibarr:faurecia .

-- la connexion au registry :
-docker login --username=devopsup

-- le push dans registry :
-docker push devopsup/dolibarr:faurecia
+IV- Connect to the registry hub and push the image: docker login --username=devopsup docker push devopsup/dolibarr:faurecia